B2F/ai-pair-programming-with-cline/Cline/Workflows/code-review.md

 Review code for:
-- {logic}: logic errors
+- `logic`: logic errors
-- {security}: Security vulnerabilities
+- `security`: Security vulnerabilities
-- {performance}: Performance anti-patterns
+- `performance`: Performance anti-patterns
-- {algo} better algorithms or alternative approaches
+- `algo`: better algorithms or alternative approaches

-Use keys like {logic} to filter the report.
+Use keys like `logic` to filter the report.